Trent Reznor: Video games

 The original music from id Software's 1996 video game Quake is credited to "Trent Reznor and Nine Inch Nails"; Reznor helped record sound effects and ambient audio, and the NIN logo appears on the nailgun ammunition boxes in the game.
 Reznor's association with id Software began with Reznor being a fan of the original Doom.
 He reunited with id Software in 2003 as the sound engineer for Doom 3, though due to "time, money and bad management", he had to abandon the project, and his audio work did not make it into the game's final release.

-Nine Inch Nails' 2007 major studio recording, Year Zero, was released alongside an accompanying alternate reality game.
+Nine Inch Nails's 2007 major studio recording, Year Zero, was released alongside an accompanying alternate reality game.
 With its lyrics written from the perspective of multiple fictitious characters, Reznor described Year Zero as a concept album criticizing the United States government's current policies and how they will affect the world 15 years in the future.
 In July 2012, it was announced that Reznor had composed and performed the theme music for Call of Duty: Black Ops II.

+In December 2024, it was announced that Reznor and Ross would score Intergalactic: The Heretic Prophet.